 While being involved in any vehicular accident could be traumatic, motorcycle accidents tend to be particularly dangerous due to the lack of protection a motorcycle provides.
 The same freedom that may draw many riders to motorcycles also might put them in a perilous situation.
 Without the protection of a car, a driver may be more likely to suffer serious injuries following an accident.

 If you or a loved one have been involved in a motorcycle accident, it is highly advisable to contact a seasoned Alexandria motorcycle accident lawyer.
 A dedicated personal injury attorney could work with you so you know that your next step is the right one.

-While the actual amount of a motorcycle accident claim may be difficult to determine, the types of damage that a plaintiff could be eligible to receive in a personal injury lawsuit may include:
+While the actual amount of a motorcycle accident claim may be difficult to determine, the types of damages that a plaintiff could be eligible to receive in a personal injury lawsuit may include:

 - Medical expenses

 - Estimated future medical needs